radiocosmology/alpenhorn/demo/demo-script.md

 alpen2-1  | Feb 26 23:18:52 INFO >> [Worker#1] Finished task: AFCR#1: demo_storage1 -> demo_storage2
 ```

-The default tool for remote transfers is `rsync`, but alpenhorn will also try to use `bbcp`, a GridFTP
+The default tool for remote transfers is `rsync`, but alpenhorn will also try to use
-implementation, which allows for higher-rate transfers, if it is available on to the daemon.
+[bbcp](https://www.slac.stanford.edu/~abh/bbcp/), a GridFTP implementation, which may allow for
+higher-rate transfers, if it is available on to the daemon.

 Now there is one file on `demo_storage2`:
 ```